w3c/wai-curricula/content/designer/color-and-layout.md

 Courses based on this module should:

-* explain accessibility requirements for color contrast, styles, vissual and non visual cues, landmarks, and regions
+* explain accessibility requirements for color contrast, styles, visual and non visual cues, landmarks, and regions
 * explain how people with disabilities rely on layouts that adapt to different screen sizes, configurations, and style sheets

 ## Learning Outcomes for Module